scriptsalmon/web-module-project-custom-hook/README.md

 });
 ```

-- Now, let's return `storedValue` from this hook in an array:
+- Now, let's return `storedValue` from this hook in an array:"

 ```js
 import { useState } from "react";